Francesca Thyssen-Bornemisza

-Baroness Francesca Anna Dolores von Thyssen-Bornemisza de Kászon et Impérfalva (born 7 June 1958), formerly Francesca von Habsburg-Lothringen, is a Swiss art collector.
+Francesca Anna Dolores von Thyssen-Bornemisza de Kászon et Impérfalva (formerly Francesca von Habsburg-Lothringen; 7 June 1958) is a Swiss art collector, curator and philanthropist.
 By birth, she is a member of the House of Thyssen-Bornemisza.
 She is also the former wife of Karl von Habsburg, current head of the House of Habsburg-Lorraine.

+She is the founder and chair of TBA21 Thyssen-Bornemisza Art Contemporary and the co-founder of TBA21–Academy (along with Markus Reymann), a research platform that connects contemporary art with ocean science, climate politics, and environmental justice.
+She has repeatedly appeared on the ARTnews Top 200 Collectors list.

+For more than two decades, she has commissioned and supported artistic and research initiatives addressing subjects including climate change, ocean-related issues, migration, and historical narratives.
+She has also established or contributed to marine conservation projects in Jamaica and the Caribbean, including the Alligator Head Foundation and the East Portland Fish Sanctuary.

 Early life

 Thyssen-Bornemisza was born in Lausanne, the daughter of Baron Hans Heinrich von Thyssen-Bornemisza and his third wife, fashion model Fiona Frances Elaine Campbell-Walter, the only daughter of Rear Admiral Keith McNeil Walter (later Campbell-Walter) (1904–1976), aide de camp of King George VI and his wife, Frances Henriette Campbell (b.
 1904), daughter of Sir Edward Campbell, 1st Baronet.
 She was educated at Le Rosey in Switzerland and at the age of eighteen attended Saint Martin's School of Art in London, but left after two years.

 Career

 After leaving Saint Martin's School of Art, she worked as an actress, singer and model.
 Her partying lifestyle in London in the 1980s earned her reputation as an It girl.

 For the ten years after she left Saint Martin's, she lived in England, New York and Los Angeles before moving to Lugano to become curator for her father's art collection.
 During the 1991–1995 Croatian War of Independence she visited the country to help protect Croatia's heritage and artworks and to help restore churches and paintings damaged during the fighting.

-Thyssen-Bornemisza also appeared as Queen Marie-Henriette in the production The Crown Prince (2006), directed by Robert Dornhelm.
+Thyssen-Bornemisza also appeared as Queen Marie-Henriette of Belgium in the production The Crown Prince (2006), directed by Robert Dornhelm.